 We Are the ASK Academy!

-The ASK Academy will emphasize science, technology, engineering, and mathematics (STEM) curricula to create a learning culture through: project-based learning experiences, 21st century technology, research programs, relationship building, and a partnership program engaging scholars in the learning process.
-The ASK Academy will provide multiple opportunities for scholars to demonstrate attitudes, skills and knowledge of the core standards through independent learning experiences.
+Our Mission - The ASK Academy will emphasize science, technology, engineering, and mathematics (STEM) curricula to create a learning culture through project-based learning experiences, 21st-century technology, research programs, relationship building, and a partnership program engaging scholars in the learning process.
+The ASK Academy will provide multiple opportunities for scholars to demonstrate attitudes, skills, and knowledge of the core standards through independent learning experiences.